Abel Davis

 Brigadier General Abel Davis (December 26, 1874 – January 7, 1937) was an officer in the Illinois National Guard.
 He was regarded as "the second highest ranking Jewish officer in the Illinois National Guard, and one of the highest ranking Jewish officers in the United States Army."
 During World War I, he commanded the 132nd Infantry Regiment of the 33rd Division.
 Postwar, Davis commanded the 66th Infantry Brigade.

 Early life

-Abel Davis was born on December 26, 1874 in the city of Königsberg, Prussia, although Davis claimed he was from Lithuania.
+Abel Davis was born on December 26, 1874, in the city of Kaunas, Lithuania.
 His parents were Pesach Davis and Keile née Lipshitz.
 Abel had eight siblings, four brothers and four sisters.

 In January 1891, the Davis family moved to Chicago, Abel was seventeen at the time.
 His first job in America was as an errand boy in the shipping department of a State Street department store.

 Spanish–American War

 As a teenager, he fought in the Spanish–American War.
 Davis enlisted in the 1st Illinois Volunteer Infantry based out of Chicago.
 He served as a Private in Company E of the regiment until the end of the war.